-We’ve found this happens most often when there’s been a miscalculation of weight and total dimensions.
-And remember – outer packaging also contributes to the total dimensions.
+We’ve found this happens most often when there’s been a miscalculation of weight and total dimensions – remember that outer packaging also contributes to the total dimensions.

 This article will explain what adjustment charges are, how they’re calculated and how to avoid them in the future.